 Harappa is discovered by Dayaram Sahani in 1921-1922 in Montgomery district of Punjab(now in Pakistan) on the bank of the river Ravi.

-The discovery of two mounds at the Harappan site of Rakhigarhi in Hisar district has led to archaeological establishing it as the biggest harappan civilisation site.
+The discovery of two mounds at the Harappan site of Rakhigarhi in Hisar district has led to archaeological establishing it as the biggest Harappan civilisation site.
 The total area of the Rakhigarhi site will be 350 hectares.

-Features of Harappa civilisation:-
+Features of Indus Valley civilisation:-

-- in 1912, J Fleet discovered the Harappa seals, giving push to the excavations there under sir John Marshall.
+- in 1912, J Fleet discovered the Harappa seals, giving a push to the excavations there under sir John Marshall.

-- Barracks of rows of single roomed quarters are situated just below the walls of the citadel found at Harappa.
+- Barracks of rows of single-roomed quarters are situated just below the walls of the citadel found at Harappa.

 - Harappan’s civilisation also connected with its ability to procure luxurious items of use from the distant lands.
 Each city was surrounded by massive walls.
-The walls were built to control trade and also to stop to stop the city from being flooded.
+The walls were built to control trade and also to stop the city from being flooded.

 Important harappan sites:-